Contact Us

 How to Buy a House for the First Time

-If you’re new to the house-buying process, it’s worth watching this video, as it explains the basics of purchasing a property, starting with how “first-time buyer” is defined, before discussing different types of mortgages and how you can arrange one.
-We also have a full first-time buyers’ guide that we’d recommend you reading.
-You'll also need to consider how to save for your mortgage deposit, how to buy your first home with a small deposit, or consider "No Deposit" and "Family Springboard" mortgages.
+If you’re new to the house buying process, read our first-time buyers’ guide that we’d recommend you reading.
+You’ll also need to consider how to save for your mortgage deposithow to buy your first home with a small deposit, or consider “No Deposit” and “Family Springboard” mortgages.

 If you want to start researching mortgage options, you can visit our page on first-time buyer mortgage rates.
 You might also want to look at our summary of the government’s various Help to Buy schemes, including shared ownership.
 Help to Buy is partly aimed at helping first-time buyers get on the property ladder and could be ideal if this is your first experience in purchasing real estate.